-Holmes was a lieutenant in the Harvard brigade – the 20th Massachusetts Volunteer Infantry – so named because it drew all its officers and many of its members from Harvard University.
+Holmes served as a lieutenant in the 20th Massachusetts Volunteer Infantry, known as the Harvard Regiment because it drew all its officers and many of its members from Harvard University.
 Holmes had just graduated when he departed Boston to fight for the great cause of his day – the abolition of slavery.

 Holmes’ mother was an ardent abolitionist.
-His father – Oliver Wendell Holmes Sr. – was opposed to slavery, but far less adamant than his hot-headed son.
-Holmes Sr. was a physician and best-selling author, poet and essayist who was both proud of and fearful for his son.
+His father – Oliver Wendell Holmes, Sr., – opposed slavery, but far less adamantly than his hot-headed son.
+Holmes, Sr.. was a physician and best-selling author, poet and essayist.
+He felt both pride and fear for his son.

 The 20th Massachusetts missed out on the first battle of Bull Run.
-After that it was part of every major Civil War battle until the conclusion of the fighting.
-Holmes Jr. was wounded three times.
+After that it engaged in every major Civil War battle until the fighting ended.
+Holmes, Jr., was wounded three times.

 He first was shot in the chest at the Battle of Ball’s Bluff.
 He nearly died.
-Holmes’ father had given him a supply of laudanum to take with him, and he almost took the medicine to end his life because he believed he was near to death.
+Holmes’ father had given him a supply of laudanum to take with him.
+He almost took the medicine to end his life because he believed he was near to death.
 His field doctors persuaded him to hold off.

-Holmes was placed on a train to head back to Boston to recuperate, and his father travelled to Pennsylvania to meet his son and bring him home.
+Holmes took a train to head back to Boston to recuperate, and his father travelled to Pennsylvania to meet his son and bring him home.

-After a six month convalescence, Holmes returned to his unit.
+After a six-month convalescence, Holmes returned to his unit.
 In June of 1862 at the Battle of Glendale the true cost of the war became clear to the young officer.
 As the Union and Confederate Armies lined up to do battle, he scanned down the line of soldiers and saw his cousin.
-He gave a salute, looked away and when he looked back his cousin was gone.
+He gave a salute, then looked away.
+When he looked back his cousin had gone.
 Dead.

-Three months later the 20th Massachusetts was assembled as part of the massive union force that would square off against the rebels at Antietam in Maryland.
+Three months later the 20th Massachusetts assembled as part of the massive Union force that would square off against the rebels at Antietam in Maryland.
 It was the first attempt by the southern forces to attack in the north, and it was the deadliest day ever in America.
-Thousands died on both sides and casualties topped 20,000.
+Thousands died on both sides.
+Casualties topped 20,000.

-The northern forces were victorious, and the immense cost made it a national tragedy.
-But the victory was the political lift Abraham Lincoln needed to announce his Emancipation Proclamation – which effectively blocked the British from aiding the southern states.
+The northern forces won, but the immense cost made it a national tragedy.
+The victory gave Abraham Lincoln the lift he needed to announce his Emancipation Proclamation.
+That effectively blocked the British from aiding the southern states.
 The anti-slavery British would never join with the confederacy in reestablishing slavery once abolished.

-Holmes Sr. would write about his journey for Atlantic magazine – telling of the bodies stacked atop one another, the wounded everywhere.
-He bounced from town to town and hospital to hospital on the trail of his son – always just one step behind.
-In Harrisburg he finally stationed himself, searching among the wounded on train after train coming north.
-His journey movingly captured the fears of all Americans for the soldiers at war and crystalized the risks the young were experiencing on the battlefields.
+Holmes, Sr., would write about his journey for Atlantic magazine.
+He told of the bodies stacked atop one another, the wounded everywhere.
+Holmes bounced from town to town and hospital to hospital on the trail of his son, always just one step behind.
+He finally stationed himself in Harrisburg, searching among the wounded on train after train coming north.
+His story of his journey movingly captured the fears of all Americans for the soldiers at war .
+It also crystalized the risks the young took on the battlefields.

 Finally Holmes found his son in the first seat on a northbound train.
-Their greeting to each other remarkably free of emotion: “How are you, boy,” senior said.
-“How are you, father,” replied junior.
+Their greeting to each other seemed remarkably free of emotion: “How are you, boy?” senior said.
+“How are you, father?” replied junior.
 In publishing his story, Holmes made his son famous – an everyman and hero in the war for the union.